djeada/Parallel-And-Concurrent-Programming/README.md

 #### Futures

-A Future is an object that is supposed to have a result in the future.
+A Future is an object that is supposed to store the result of a corutine it's associated with.

 Futures are objects that have the __await__() method implemented, and their job is to hold a certain state and result.
 The state can be one of the following: